1technophile/OpenMQTTGateway/docs/use/ble.md

 ---
-title: BLE ESP32 gateway
+title: Bluetooth ESP32 gateway
-description: Versatile BLE gateway that scans and decodes data from various Bluetooth devices.
+description: Versatile Bluetooth gateway that scans and decodes data from various Bluetooth Low Energy (BLE) devices.
 It integrates seamlessly with MQTT brokers and controllers like Home Assistant and OpenHAB.
 Monitor temperature, humidity, pressure, and more for smarter control.
 ---
-# BLE gateway
+# Bluetooth gateway

-The manufacturer agnostic BLE gateway acts as a powerful BLE scanner and decoder of [Bluetooth devices](https://compatible.openmqttgateway.com/index.php/devices/ble-devices/), allowing you to visualize and analyze information from a wide range of sensors.
+The manufacturer agnostic Bluetooth Low Energy (BLE) gateway acts as a powerful BLE scanner and decoder of [Bluetooth devices](https://compatible.openmqttgateway.com/index.php/devices/ble-devices/), allowing you to visualize and analyze information from a wide range of sensors.
 It can also act as a presence detection gateway by reading the nearby BLE tags or tracker.

 Data are transmitted to an MQTT broker, where it can be used to trigger events and rules, as well as displayed, stored and processed in your favorite controller (Home Assistant, OpenHAB, Jeedom, Domoticz, ioBroker or any MQTT compatible software).